 You’ll want to spend extensive time with your new on-air partners to make sure everyone’s on the same page.

-Your goal should be to essentially have your station and the entirety of the schedule up and running off-air just as you want it to be presented on-air in the days leading up to flipping the switch and going live in order to make it a seamless transition.
+Your goal should be to essentially have your station and the entirety of the schedule up and running off-air.
+For a seamless transition, this must be similar to how you want it to be presented on-air in the days leading up to flipping the switch and going live.

 How to start an AM radio station